Austin Gunn | |

 Debut | March 18, 2017 |

-Austin Sopp (born August 26, 1994),[4] better known by the ring name Austin Gunn, is an American professional wrestler and reality television personality, currently signed with All Elite Wrestling (AEW) where he is part of the tag team Gunn Club (alongside his brother Colten).
-He is also a member of The Firm.[5]
+Austin Sopp (born August 26, 1994),[4] better known by the ring name Austin Gunn, is an American professional wrestler and reality television personality, currently signed with All Elite Wrestling (AEW) where he is part of a tag team with his brother, Colten as The Ass Boys, where they are former AEW World Tag Team Champions.[5]
 Gunn is a second-generation professional wrestler, as he is a son of professional wrestler Billy Gunn.[6]

 Sopp was born on August 26, 1994, in Orlando, Florida.
-He is a son of professional wrestler Billy Gunn[7] and the brother of professional wrestler Colten Gunn.
+He is a son of professional wrestler Billy Gunn and Tina Tinnell Sopp [7] and the brother of professional wrestler Colten Gunn.
+Sopp was nominated Computer Science King in 2010 at Lake Brantley High School.
 Sopp attended Rollins College in Winter Park, Florida, from 2013 to 2017.
-He graduated with a degree in elementary education.[8]
+He was a member of the Lacrosse Team and graduated with a degree in elementary education.[8]

 In June 2019, Gunn confirmed that he had signed a contract with Ring of Honor (ROH).[9]
 He made his ROH debut on August 26, 2019, in a dark match as part of the ROH Top Prospect Tournament, defeating Brian Johnson in the quarterfinals[10][11] and Dante Caballero in the semifinals.[12]
 On September 28, 2019, Gunn was defeated by Dak Draper in the finals of the Top Prospect Tournament.[13]